 10. Compost.
-We keep our scraps (fruits, veggies, tea and tea bags, coffee grinds), in a tin compost on the counter and when it fills, we add them to our larger compost bin outside.
+We keep our scraps (fruits, veggies, tea and tea bags, coffee grinds) in a tin compost on the counter and when it fills, we’ll empty it into our larger compost bin outside.
 Don’t have an outside?
 Many cities have compost drop-off spots.
 Fun fact: We only throw out trash once a week since so much ends up in the compost.
 More on what you can/can’t compost.

 How do you like to honor Earth Day every day?